DiliniRajapaksha/DeveloperJournal/_posts/2021-04-19-lesson-9-spring-transaction-handling.markdown

 The `@Transactional` annotation can be placed on interfaces, classes, or both class and interface methods.

-> "Spring recommends that you only annotate concrete classes (and methods of concrete classes) with the @Transactional annotation, as opposed to annotating interfaces.
-You certainly can place the @Transactional annotation on an interface (or an interface method), but this works only as you would expect it to if you are using interface-based proxies.
+> "Spring recommends that you only annotate concrete classes (and methods of concrete classes) with the `@Transactional` annotation, as opposed to annotating interfaces.
+You certainly can place the `@Transactional` annotation on an interface (or an interface method), but this works only as you would expect it to if you are using interface-based proxies.
 The fact that Java annotations are not inherited from interfaces means that if you are using class-based proxies ( proxy-target-class="true") or the weaving-based aspect ( mode="aspectj"), then the transaction settings are not recognized by the proxying and weaving infrastructure, and the object will not be wrapped in a transactional proxy, which would be decidedly bad."
 > --- [Spring Documentation](https://docs.spring.io/spring/docs/4.2.x/spring-framework-reference/html/transaction.html#transaction-declarative-annotations)

 Don't worry if you are confused with the above excerpt, it's all explained below. <i class="fa fa-hand-o-down" aria-hidden="true"></i>

 <hr>

-# Transaction Configuration
+# Transaction Configuration In Spring

 <hr>